photonman000/Team-AtmoForce-NASA-Space-App-Challenge-2025--WeatherWise/README.md

 bash

 npm run dev
-Open your browser: Navigate to http://localhost:3000 to view the app.

 Original Design
 The original design for the WeatherWise dashboard can be found at Figma Design.
 This link contains all design assets and layouts for reference.